lucendio/lecture-devops-infos/content/tutorials/publish-container-image-from-pipeline.md

 [Container Image Registry](https://docs.gitlab.com/ee/user/packages/container_registry/)
 {{< /hint >}}

-At the end of the job, remove the newly container image from the local container image cache of the CI/CD agent.
+At the end of the job, remove the newly created container image from the local container image cache of the CI/CD agent.

 ### (3) Verify the result